-You are expected to complete the readings and contribute to class discussion in addition to attending class.
+You are expected to complete the readings and contribute to class discussion.
+Your participation grade is determined by more than attending class.
 If you must miss a class for a legitimate reason, such as illness, family emergency, or University-sponsored activity, you should contact the professor as soon as possible.